sizovs/unsuck-java/README.md

 1. H2 supports some advanced SQL features (such as SKIP LOCKED, which we rely on to implement a DB-backed queue).
 If your app relies on Postgres functionality, you can isolate these tests and run them against real Postgres (using Postgres Templates or TestContainers).

 ### A note on testing strategy
 My testing strategy is simple – E2E tests are mandatory, since the use cases our app provides via web api should be kept **stable**.
 Everything else is there to support the use-cases and is **volatile**; internals can and will regularly change as a result of refactoring and restructuring.
 As long as use cases keep working – E2E tests should pass.
+Good tests shall not be coupled to implementation details.
 Since what we expose is Web API, we should exercise the app via the Web API.

 Unit tests target a specific code unit—a domain object, a controller, a repository.
 Some classes deserve a unit test; others don’t, and the decision should be made case-by-case.
 As with any additional code, trade-offs must be considered since writing and maintaining unit tests incurs costs.
 Assuming that E2E tests are mandatory and all observable functionality is covered, a unit test should add value to the test suite, with benefits outweighing its maintenance costs.